-We were approached by a private client near Chichester in West Sussex because they were looking to fit a residential glass lift to the outside of their new home.
+We were approached by a private client in Bosham near Chichester in West Sussex because they were looking to fit a residential glass lift to the outside of their new home.
 The house had recently been built as part of a small development of half a dozen homes near to the Solent.
-They were looking to adapt their new home to make it more wheelchair accessible and chose to install a residential glass lift to the outside of the house.
+They were looking to adapt their new home to make it wheelchair accessible and chose to install a residential glass lift to the outside of the house.
 The client wanted a lift that was in keeping with the surrounding village's style but also matched the house's modern aesthetics.

 Location: West Sussex